-Rulers come in a variety of sizes and units of measurement.
-The most common ruler is the 12-inch ruler, which is divided into inches, with each inch further divided into smaller units such as fractions of an inch.
-Centimeter rulers are also common, and these are divided into millimeters.
+Rulers come in an assortment of sizes and units of measurement.
+A famous example is a 12-inch ruler, which divides inches into smaller increments, such as fractions of an inch.
+Centimeter rulers may also be found commonplace, and these measure millimeters.

-There are a variety of different types of rulers available on the market today.
-Some common types of rulers include foldable rulers, transparent rulers, and metal rulers.
+There is an assortment of rulers currently on the market.
+Common types include foldable rulers, transparent rulers, and metal rulers.